Staff

 Milena Nesic

 Milena joined the Voss Lab in June 2023 as a Coral Research Technician prior to beginning her Marine Science & Oceanography Master’s program in the Fall.
 She obtained her B.S. in Biology from the University of South Florida in 2022.
 During her undergrad, Milena’s honors thesis explored whether the presence of local wildlife influenced potential differences among soil bacterial communities.
-Following her graduation from USF, she embarked on a Dual Program internship at Mote Marine Laboratory’s Elizabeth Moore International Center for Coral Reef Research and Restoration, during which time she participated in both Coral Restoration and the Coral Health & Disease programs.
+Following her graduation from USF, she embarked on a Dual Program internship at Mote's Elizabeth Moore International Center for Coral Reef Research and Restoration, during which time she participated in both Coral Restoration and the Coral Health & Disease programs.
 Under the tutelage of her mentors, one of whom included the OG Voss Lab alumna Dr. Courtney Klepac, Milena gained experience in coral reproduction and husbandry as well as foundational molecular biology techniques involved in coral DNA extraction.
-She plans to do a deep dive into coral ecophysiology and will resurface shortly with pertinent research questions.
+Her thesis research continues part of the Restoration Team Trials study, implementing ITS2 genotyping to assess shifts in coral-algal symbiont community assemblages across time and experimental restoration sites among three outplanted coral species.
+Moreover, Milena plans to analyze whether these symbiont assemblages were affected by thermal stress and bleaching in 2023.

 |